nickytonline/source.nickytonline.github.io/src/pages/articles/2018-01-12-my-mac-setup/index.md

 * [Slack](https://slack.com/downloads/osx)
 * [Trello](https://itunes.apple.com/app/trello/id1278508951?mt=12), I’m using this less and less though since I discovered Bear.
 I’ve fallen more in a todo list mode with [Bear](http://www.bear-writer.com/).
 * [Bear](http://www.bear-writer.com/), this is definitely my favourite new app.
 It’s the first note taking app that I’m consistently using.
 I think it’s all due to markdown support and simplicity.
-* [LiceCap](https://www.cockos.com/licecap/licecap125.dmg), for animated GIF screen captures.
+* [LiceCap](https://www.cockos.com/licecap), for animated GIF screen captures.
 I find this tool very easy to use and the animated screen captures are pretty decent.
 Run `brew cask install licecap` from the command line to install it.
+* Onyx.
+It's great for general maintenance of your computer.
+To install it run `brew cask install onyx`.

 ## Tweaking macOS